pksurferdad/knative-microservices/README.md

     F --> G[Subscriber 1]
 ```

 We'll demonstrate the capabilities of Knative Eventing by implementing an event handler that publishes events which are picked up by an event subscriber.
 All the resources mentioned in this section are available at [GitHub](https://github.com/pksurferdad/knative-microservices/tree/main/samples).
 The pattern of event producer and event subscriber provides the foundation for implementing a variety of event based applications and services.
-Later in the article, we'll demonstrate a real-world example using this pattern.
+Later in the article, we'll elaborate on a real-world use-case using this pattern.

-2. **Event Producer**
+2. **Event Handler**

 **Build the Event Handler**

- Let's start with the `event handler` that can handle incoming event requests and publish the requests to Knative Eventing Broker which was created earlier in this article.
+ Let's start with the `event handler` that can handle incoming event requests and publish the requests to the Knative Eventing Broker which we created earlier in this article.

  Below is a simple `event handler` that validates if the required cloud event headers are included with the request and if they are included, publishes the event to the Knative Eventing Broker.
 As mentioned previously, the Knative Eventing Broker is backed by a Kafka cluster hosted on Confluent Cloud that provides the necessary fault tolerant and guaranteed message delivery capabilities a mission critical eventing system would need.